alvinsj/nodechat/README.md

-## a socket.io chatroom
+## a socket chatroom + todo using socketio+nodejs+(backbonejs-sample-todos)

-[demo](http://lah.no.de:8031/chat/) user:alvin|password:pass

-a quick hack to try out chat on nodejs, socketio, mongodb, backbonejs mvc with its todo list example.
+a quick hack to try out chat on socketio, backbonejs mvc with its todo list example.

 #### inspired by
 * [socketio](http://socket.io)